weltliteratur/blog/_drafts/author_identification_2.md

 ![The source code of the "writer" template of the Wikipedia page of John Irving](/images/wp_john_irving_template_writer.png)

-- Not all language editions have or use a writer template.
-E.g., the German Wikipedia does not use the 'writer' template and, thus, its page on
+- Not all language editions have or use such template.
+E.g., the German Wikipedia does not permit the writer template and, thus, its page on
   [Johann Wolfgang von Goethe](https://de.wikipedia.org/wiki/Johann_Wolfgang_von_Goethe) lacks an infobox.